Saethre-Chotzen SyndromeSymptoms, Doctors, Treatments, Advances & More

 Penn Plastic Surgery Perelman

-Scott Bartlett is a Plastic Surgeon in Philadelphia, Pennsylvania.
+Scott Bartlett is a Plastic Surgeon practicing medicine in Philadelphia, Pennsylvania.
 Dr. Bartlett is rated as an Elite provider by MediFind in the treatment of Saethre-Chotzen Syndrome.
-His top areas of expertise are Craniosynostosis, Pfeiffer Syndrome, Saethre-Chotzen Syndrome, Osteotomy, and Bone Graft.
+He is also highly rated in 29 other conditions, according to our data.
+His clinical expertise encompasses Craniosynostosis, Pfeiffer Syndrome, Apert Syndrome, Osteotomy, and Bone Graft.
+Dr. Bartlett is board certified in Plastic Surgery, 1987.
 Dr. Bartlett is currently accepting new patients.

-Jesse Taylor is a Plastic Surgeon in Philadelphia, Pennsylvania.
+Jesse Taylor is a Plastic Surgeon practicing medicine in Philadelphia, Pennsylvania.
 Dr. Taylor is rated as an Elite provider by MediFind in the treatment of Saethre-Chotzen Syndrome.
-His top areas of expertise are Craniosynostosis, Acrofacial Dysostosis Rodriguez Type, Treacher Collins Syndrome, Osteotomy, and Endoscopy.
+He is also highly rated in 40 other conditions, according to our data.
+His clinical expertise encompasses Craniosynostosis, Crouzon Syndrome, Treacher Collins Syndrome, Osteotomy, and Glossectomy.

 Summary: Introduction Rare complex syndromes Patients with complex genetic syndromes, by definition, have combined medical problems affecting multiple organ systems, and intellectual disability is often part of the syndrome.
 During childhood, patients with rare genetic syndromes receive multidisciplinary and specialized medical care; they usually receive medical care from 3-4 medical specialists.
 Increased...